keithrbennett/keithrbennett.github.io/_posts/2012-01-28-class_eval-instance_eval-eval.md

 (Feel free to offer suggestions and corrections, and I&#8217;ll try to update the article accordingly.)

 Dave Thomas, in his excellent Advanced Ruby training, emphasizes the value of knowing just who _self_ is at any point in the code.
-(For a good time, bounce around an rspec source file and try to guess what _self_ is in various places&#8230;).
+(For a good time, bounce around an rspec source file and try to guess what _self_ is in various places...).

 _class_eval_ provides an alternate way to define characteristics of a class.
 It should be used only when absolutely necessary.
 The only legitimate use I can think of is when the necessary code cannot be known until runtime.